-Subject $(\exists x: 0 \mid Moving(x))$ Predicate Changing(first(z)) Here the description Moving is characterizing the domain of the objects of the type O upon which Changing is predicated.
+$(\exists x: O \mid Moving(x))$ Changing(first(z))

+Here the description Moving is characterizing the domain of the objects of the type O upon which Changing is predicated.
 Nonetheless, the description is not a component of the unified whatness upon which Changing is predicated.
 The subject is not considered as a compound entity of which the description Moving is an irremovable component.
 Moreover, to highlight the distinction between the substantial and descriptional reading, instead of left and right, here we use the projection functions first and second.
-The main difference between these two couples of the projection functions is that when one of the functions of the former couple extracts an element of the pair <x, b(x)>, the selected element carries some piece of information about the other element.
-By contrast, what is selected by one of the functions of the latter couple does not contain any piece of information about the second component of D and forgets about the second component of z.
+The main difference between these two couples of the projection functions is that when one of the functions of the former couple extracts an element of the pair $\langle x, b(x) \rangle$, the selected element carries some piece of information about the other element.
+By contrast, what is selected by one of the functions of the latter couple does not contain any piece of information about the the other element.
+So first(z) selects one instantiation of O and forgets about the second component of z.23